 Run-time polymorphism

-An example of runtime polymorphism is function overriding.
+An instance of runtime polymorphism is demonstrated through the concept of function overriding.

 Function overriding